Abbilaash/Richie2.com/README.md

 NOTES:
 ** Final design can be a simple HTML page with embedded base64 images.
 (Zipped up file is acceptable.)
+Please push all files directly to GitHub via a pull-request. #https://github.com/lorezyra/Richie2.com

 ** Try to keep the number of files to a minimum.
 100 x 1k files is slower than 1 x 100K file.